 MeetEdgar’s a bootstrapped business.
 If we don’t have profit, we don’t have a future.
 If you own your business, you feel this already on a deep, visceral level.

-For your employees though, earning more and more profit for your company isn't that intrinsically motivating, after a certain point.
-Once everybody's being reliably paid on time, you're able to keep salary increases coming, and you can afford to pursue exciting new projects your team's eager to dive into, is it really benefitting your team to sweat for a profit margin increase from say 16% to 17%?
+But for your salaried employees, adding more margin for your company isn't all that intrinsically motivating – at least not after a certain point.
+Once everybody's being reliably paid well and on time, you're able to keep salary increases coming, and you can afford to pursue exciting new projects your team's eager to dive into, does an individual team member really see the difference from a profit margin increase from, say, 16% to 17%?

 Here's how it works